blockjacc/payslip-analytics/README.md

 - **Problem:** Individual value mapping for stacked charts was mathematically incorrect
 - **Issue:** Mapping each value individually (91→X, 100→Y, 114→Z) then stacking X+Y+Z ≠ correct total
 - **Solution:** Cumulative position mapping with incremental heights
+- **2024 Update:** Stacking order is now determined per period, not globally.
+The new utility `getStackingOrderForPeriods` ensures each bar is stacked in the correct order for its period.
+All chart utilities support this for maximum flexibility and accuracy.
+Legacy global stacking is still supported for backward compatibility.
 - **Implementation:**
   1. Calculate cumulative values: [91, 191, 305]
   2. Map cumulative values to log positions: [logPos(91), logPos(191), logPos(305)]